mooseahhh/ModularLiquidHandler-Ender3/README.md

 The core modification replaces the Ender 3's extruder with a manual pipette mounted  with an actuator on the X-axis carriage.
 The printer's existing motion system handles X/Y positioning; a custom Z-axis height and E-axis (extruder stepper) movement drives the actuator for pipette aspiration and dispensing.

-**Key design decisions:**
+**Key Design Decisions:**

 - **Linear Actuator use** — built first as a standalone unit to understand linear actuator mechanics before integration.
 Mount design adapted from published open-source lab automation work with a modified push plate to fit P1000 manual pipette.
 - **Well plate deck** — the stock printer bed has low friction, causing well plate drift during protocol runs from repeated tip impacts.
-Custom clamps were designed and iterated to secure customly designed 96-well plate deck and reservoir holders rigidly to the bed.
+Custom clamps were designed and iterated to secure a custom 96-well plate deck and reservoir holders.
 - **Pipette** — standard manual P1000 single-channel pipette.
 The actuator drives the plunger through its three mechanical stops (upper stop, soft stop, hard stop) under G-code control.
+- **Gravemetric Calibration** semi-automated gravemetric calibration program for repeat testing and analysis
-- **Design and Operate a 24 4 1:2 Serial Dilution protocol** to showcase application.
+- Implementation of a 24 × 4-step 1:2 serial dilution protocol

 **Planned expansion:** Raspberry Pi + OctoPrint integration for network control and RPi camera-based automation (in development).